raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 #### Usage

-When used with `pyephem`, `reverse-geocoder` can determine where the ISS currently is:
+When used with `skyfield`, `reverse-geocoder` can determine where the ISS currently is:

 ```python
 import reverse_geocoder as rg